ramiromuniz/graphicsProgramming/README.md

 This project that explores the world of **image processing**, **computer vision**, and **emotion detection** using the power of **p5.js** and **ml5.js**.
 It demonstrates how we can manipulate pixels to apply various filters, perform face detection, and even recognize emotions in real-time!

 ### What's Inside?
-- **Pixel Manipulation**: Discover how we can transform images by adjusting pixels to create effects like greyscale, blur, and even pixelation.
+- **Pixel Manipulation**: Transform images by adjusting pixels to create effects like greyscale, blur, and even pixelation.
-- **Color Space Conversion**: Learn about the magic behind converting images from one color space to another, revealing different aspects of images that aren't visible in the original color space.
+- **Color Space Conversion**: Converting images from one color space to another, revealing different aspects of images that aren't visible in the original color space.
 - **Thresholding Techniques**: Explore how thresholding can highlight or hide certain features of an image based on color channels and intensity.
-- **Face Detection**: Using the ml5.js face-api, we delve into computer vision to detect faces within images, paving the way for more personalized image processing.
+- **Face Detection**: Using the ml5.js face-api, we delve into computer vision to detect faces within images.
-- **Emotion Detection**: Experience the cutting-edge application of detecting emotions from faces, showcasing how technology can "read" our expressions.
+- **Emotion Detection**: Application of detecting emotions from faces, showcasing how technology can "read" our expressions.

 ### How It Works 🛠️
 - **Taking Snapshots**: With just a press of a button, capture live images from your webcam.